DavidILLX/ncaa-project-de/README.md

     User user
     IdentityFile c:/Users/user/.ssh/gpc_ssh</pre>

 Then run sftp to transfer Google credentials for Google Cloud.
-Navigate to your directory where the JSON credentials are based on Terraform it should be „/terraform/gcp_credentisl.json“
+Navigate to your directory where the JSON credentials are based on Terraform, it should be „/terraform/gcp_credentisl.json“
 Running the sftp with:
 <pre lang="markdown">sftp vm-instance-1
 mkdir .gc